pingdomserver/scout_cookbooks/README.md

 ### [:scout][:delete_on_shutdown]

-If true, will run a shutdown script to remove the server from Scout when the server is shutdown.
+If true, will run a shutdown script to remove the server from Pingdom Server Monitor when the server is shutdown.

 Default value: `nil`

 ### [:scout][:repo][:enable]

-If true, will install the correct archive.scoutapp.com repository based on the hosts platform.
+If true, will install the correct archive.server.pingdom.com repository based on the hosts platform.
 Only disable if you have the scoutd package hosted in a repository already installed on the host.

 Default value: `true`